 Islam is a Din.
 It is a deen because it perfectly fits in the definition of din.
 It is a way of life; a complete code governing all the aspects of life.

 Let’s try to understand how Din makes an equilibrium in society and why we need Din in life.
 Similarly, if we remove din (Islam) from our lives, how the entire edifice of society would collapse.

 In the West, Christians, and Jews have failed to keep their family system intact.
 They show more respect to dogs than to their parents.
 Keeping pets at home and parents in the old age home is common in the west.

 Other social evils like gambling, drugs, homosexuality, etc. are common in those societies.

 The respect that Islam has given to an individual is missing in those countries.
 They treat their women as objects.
 Likewise, they see their old parents as burdens.
 Similarly, children leave their parents when they grow up.

-They lack the sense of right and wrong.
+They lack a sense of right and wrong.
 Although, there are man-made rules based on personal consciousness; i.e. they disapprove of killing, theft, etc. But, they lack a complete code that could govern their personal and social life.

 While Islam maintains harmony in everything.
 The followers of Islam have their family system intact.
 Islam has placed a proper deterrence for immoral activities.
-It is a complete guideline in all aspects of life.
+It is a complete guideline for all aspects of life.
 With Islam, we find the purpose of our life.

 This is how Deen-e-Islam differs from all religions.
 In short, deen is a complete roadmap for an ideal life.